Subhampas1/subhampas1/README.md

   <em>Building scalable applications with clean design and robust backends</em>
 </p>

+---

 ## 🧠 About Me

 <p align="center">
-  I am a results-oriented <strong>App Developer & Designer</strong> with experience building scalable, user-focused applications using modern web technologies.
+  I am a results-driven <strong>App Developer & Designer</strong> with hands-on experience in building scalable, user-focused applications using modern web technologies.
-  I specialize in developing robust backends, clean frontends, and intuitive dashboards, with a strong emphasis on performance, maintainability, and design consistency.
+  My work focuses on developing reliable backends, clean and maintainable frontends, and intuitive dashboards, with a strong emphasis on performance, scalability, and long-term maintainability.
 </p>

 <p align="center">